 Why they did it though

 Because of many disadvantages connected to their previous rendering engine.
 The biggest unsatisfying result was the distribution so the volume of users on the platform.
 Since Edge was available only on Windows 10, there weren’t enough people using it and many still relied heavily on Chrome.
-The second problem was the fact that Edge wasn’t suitable for many web pages because it was built on a different engine than Chrome and Safari, so it didn’t follow the generic web standards.
-It resulted in some websites loading just wrong.
+The second problem was the fact that Microsoft had never really followed general web standards.
+That’s why web pages written in line with the standards wouldn’t display properly in their browser.
 Another thing was the updates.
 The Edge itself couldn’t be updated right away before the core OS update that was released every six months.
 Knowing all of the disadvantages, building their own engine wasn’t worth the effort.

 Let’s put it all together